Davospike/segpSPA/The_Process/SystemImplementation.md

 By breaking the workload into manageable sprints, we were able to week-by-week slowly build up the product, adding in more features as we went.
 Any tasks that were not completed by the end of the sprint were noted and these were set as a priority for the next sprint (unless not pivotal).
 As we were working in self-organising teams (i.e. front and backend), during each sprint we often had regular, sometimes daily, standups and catch ups for each team to make sure we stayed on track.
 By doing this we were able to catch any potential issues early on and pivot if needed.

-[MARK SCHEME] - Documentation of your sprints, including both high level overview, timeline, and selected highlights that were critical points in the project (remember to show the users stories implemented in each sprint).
-We expect a summary of meeting logs (including for instance apologies for absence etc)
+If you are interested in seeing our meeting logs and standup notes, please [see here](../Documentation/Meeting_Log)

 ### Sprint 1 : Webpage Design & Initial Feedback (01.03.21-07.03.21)
-During this week we had a reading week and a break from new content on our modules.
+During this week we had a reading week, and a break from new content on our modules.
 We used this as an opportunity to come together to have our first sprint.

 The goals of the first sprint were as follows:
 - Come together and brainstorm an initial webpage design.
 - Develop a paper prototype design of what we thought our Fake News quiz could look like (to read more about our design processes and ideation, please see the [System Design page](SystemDesign.md)).
-- Generate a SurveyMonkey feedback questionaire for our paper prototype ([see here](../Documentation/Paper_Prototype)).
+- Generate a SurveyMonkey feedback questionnaire for our paper prototype ([see here](../Documentation/Paper_Prototype)).
 - Familiarise ourselves with GitHub and continuous integration best practises.
 - Amalgamate some potential datasets.